 Demographic data is basic information about a person, like their age, salary, and location.
 If you buy lists from third-party vendors, it will usually be demographic data.
 These aren’t insights, though.
 Psychographic data is a lot more important, because it tells you more about the values, interests, and personality of your audience.
 This information might come from surveys, your CRM data, conversations your sales team have with customers, or second-party data.

 While both demographic and psychographic data help with the process of getting to know a customer, they can’t tell you everything.
 The third type of data, behavioral data, adds more to the picture.
 Behavioral data shows what the customer cares about at any given moment.
 It indicates what they’re responding to right now.
 Using real-time, behavioral data lets you deliver personalized content when and where the customer needs it.

 Data vs. insights

 Gathering the data is the first step, but it’s meaningless unless you understand the human insight it’s revealing.
 To come up with the best ideas, you need to figure out what the data is actually telling you about your customers.

 Finding insights in the data isn’t easy.
-Neither is getting your team to understand the difference between data and insight.
+Neither is getting your team to understand the difference between data and insights.
 As a creative leader, your role is to embrace the data, understand the different types of data, and use insights from the data to inspire creative ideas.
-Many creative people already intuitively put themselves in their audiences’ shoes to come up with ideas that resonate, so adding data to the equation helps you narrow your focus.
+Many creative people already intuitively put themselves in their audiences’ shoes to come up with ideas that resonate.
+Adding data to the equation just helps you narrow your focus.

 Click here to request a free copy of Adam Morgan’s new book Sorry Spock, Emotions Drive Business.

-Check back soon for more updates on the next episode Real Creative Leadership, and explore the latest in industry thought leadership on the Stoke Blog.
+Check back soon for more updates on the next episode of Real Creative Leadership, and explore the latest in industry thought-leadership on the Stoke Blog.